 My Facebook and Instagram feeds are full of friends getting after it, riding mountain bikes, climbing, catching sunsets and sunrises, dawn patrolling, taking their kids out in the outdoors, capturing their dogs looking adorable — in general, finding beauty in everyday life.
 Pretty positive stuff, I think.
 Why would your reaction be to feel bad about yourself when seeing that?

-Say your friend Joe Penacoli has just posted another Instagram photo of a before-work ski run, after-work mountain bike ride, or sunset hike.
+Say your friend Joe has just posted another Instagram photo of a before-work ski run, after-work mountain bike ride, or sunset hike.
 Is your reaction:

 a) “Joe is always doing something cool.
 I hate that guy!”